mwilfongo/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/priority-override-for-trigger-campaigns.md

 >[!CAUTION]
 >
->It is strongly advised that you use this feature on a limited set of business critical campaigns (25 is the recommended maximum).
+>It is strongly advised that you use this feature to upgrade campaign priority (e.g. change priority from medium to high) on a limited set of business critical campaigns (25 is the recommended maximum).
 Using the feature loosely on a large set can adversely affect overall campaign execution.

 ## Grant Priority Override Access {#grant-priority-override-access}